schulzch/qml-ogdf/README.md

 ## Quick Start

-Once build, you can start `ogdf-demo` to find out what algorithms are available and how to use them.
+Once build, you can start `ogdf-demo` to find out what algorithms are available and how you want to use them to solve your problem.

 To use the plug-in in your own project, you need to compile an `OGDF` directory and copy it to your application's working directory as follows: